About

 authentic, unguarded

+human conversation.
 Celebrities from a variety of fields and disciplines didn’t come on to hawk their latest movies or books, they came to dish.

 Paar variously called Levant “a man for whom living is